mathiasbynens/covid-19-vaccinations-germany/README.md

 Usually, the spreadsheets containing the statistics for day `X` are published on day `X + 1`, but there have been exceptions where the stats got published on the same day.
 In case multiple spreadsheets are released containing data for the same `date`, we only consider the latest version.

-### `initialDoses*` vs. `finalDoses*`

-- Any columns with the `initialDoses` prefix refer exclusively to first doses of vaccines that require two doses in total (i.e. Pfizer/BioNTech, Moderna, or Oxford/AstraZeneca).
-- Any columns with the `finalDoses` prefix refer exclusively to
-    - second doses of vaccines that require two doses in total (i.e. Pfizer/BioNTech, Moderna, or Oxford/AstraZeneca), and
-    - doses of vaccines that only require a single dose (i.e. Johnson & Johnson).

 ### Partially vs. fully vaccinated

 There’s been [some confusion](https://github.com/mathiasbynens/covid-19-vaccinations-germany/issues/27#issuecomment-829299315) about what “partial” vaccination means.
 Given that there are multiple potentially interesting metrics that RKI does not report directly, we derive and expose the following additional columns: